Course Design and Assessments

 Nexford University calculates GPAs on a four-point scale, with grades of A ( = 4.0), B (=3.0), C (=2.0), and F (0.0).
 Nexford does not grant D grades.
 Nexford transcripts note final course grades as well as term and cumulative grade point average (GPA) calculations.

-Nexford courses are designed to be completed within within approximately eight weeks (54 days).
-If learners believe that they will not be able to complete all work in a particular course as the eighth week approaches, they may request an Incomplete by submitting an Incomplete Request via email to their faculty at the beginning of the eighth week.
-If granted, they will have an additional two weeks to finish the course, for a total course completion allowable time of 10 weeks.
+Nexford courses are designed to be completed within approximately eight weeks (51 days).
+If learners believe they will not be able meet the deadline for completing course, they may request an extension from the course Professor by submitting an Course Extension Request via email. at the beginning of the eighth week.
+An course extension will provide learners an additional two weeks to finish the course – yielding a total course completion time of 10 weeks (70 days).

 Repeating a Course